Captioning in Panopto

 - Recordings used in an academic course by student(s) with documented disabilities — contact Deb Alder in Access Services.

-- Tri-Co library collections (CDs or streamed video) — email library@brynmawr.edu
+- Tri-Co library collections (DVDs or streamed video) — email library@brynmawr.edu

 - Everything else — the individual or department publishing or adopting the recordings.